 In addition to participation, each student will be required to lead a discussion on the assigned readings.
 You will need to sign up for the discussion leading for a chosen week (on a first come first served basis).
-There is no need to make a power point presentation, but you will have to give a summary of the readings (3 minutes), find a relevant example of current news (within the past 12 months), and prepare five discussion questions.
-The topic and discussion questions will need to be emailed to class TA and me at least 24 hours before the class.
+There is no need to make a power point presentation, but you will have to give a summary of the readings, provide a relevant example from the current news (within the past 3 months), and prepare one or two discussion questions.
+The topic and discussion questions will need to be uploaded to Blackboard by 10 pm the day before the class.